liutianlin0121/liutianlin0121.github.io/_posts/2021-05-01-angles-between-random-vectors.md

 title: The expected angle between two isotropic random vectors
 ---

-In Section 3.2 of the book [High-dimensional Probability](https://www.math.uci.edu/~rvershyn/papers/HDP-book/HDP-book.pdf) by Roman Vershynin, it was mentioned in the caption to Figure 3.4 that
+In Section 3.2 of {% citet vershynin2018high %}, it was mentioned in the caption to Figure 3.4 that

 > Independent isotropic random vectors tend to be almost orthogonal in high dimensions but not in low dimensions.
 On the plane, the